Quantum Predictive Learning and Communication Complexity with Single Input

 Let $X$ be a (finite) domain and $Y$ be a set of possible labels.
 Let $\Cl C$ be a \e{concept class} consisting of functions $\ell:X\to Y$, each $\ell\in\Cl C$ can be viewed as assignment of a label to every $x\in X$.
 The knowledge of $X$, $Y$ and $\Cl C$ is shared between a \e{teacher} and a \e{learner}; the teacher also knows some \e{target concept} $\ell_0\in\Cl C$, unknown to the learner.
 The learning process consists of two stages: the \e{learning phase}, followed by the \e{testing phase}.
 In the learning phase, the teacher and the learner communicate in order to let the latter learn $\ell_0$.
 In the testing phase, the learner has to demonstrate that he has successfully learned $\ell_0$: for example, an arbitrary $x\in X$ may be given to him, and he would have to respond with $\ell_0(x)$.

 A \e{learning model} specifies the set of rules governing the learning and the testing phases.
 The teacher is, in general, viewed as an adversary that obeys the model's restrictions.

 One of the most natural and widely used learning models is that of \e{Probably Approximately Correct (\pac)}, defined by Valiant~\cite{V84_A_The}.
 In the learning phase of \pac\ a sequence of training examples \m{(x_1,\ell_0(x_1))\dc(x_k,\ell_0(x_k))} is sent by the teacher to the learner.
 The examples are independently chosen according to some distribution $D$ over the domain $X$.\fn {Several variations of \pac\ are studied in the literature, in particular there is a definition that allows ``distribution-specific'' learning algorithms.
-In this paper we will always fix $D$ to be the uniform distribution over $X$.} In the testing phase the learner is given a random $x\sim D$ and has to respond with $\ell_0(x)$.
+In this paper we will always fix $D$ to be the uniform distribution over $X$, as that is sufficient for our purposes and simplifies the notation at the same time.} In the testing phase the learner is given a random $x\sim D$ and has to respond with $\ell_0(x)$.

 Two error parameters are present in the definition of \pac:\ \e{accuracy} $1-\eps$ and \e{confidence} $1-\delta$.
 We say that learning was successful if in the testing phase the learner correctly labels a randomly chosen $x\sim D$ with probability at least $1-\eps$.
 A learning algorithm must be successful with probability at least $1-\delta$, taken over both algorithm's randomness and the set of examples received during the learning phase.